Skip to content

 • Kama: wooden weapon in the shape of a scythe

-• Tonfa: 45 cm long stick with a short handle that is perpendicular to it
+• Tonfa: 45 cm long stick with a short handle at right angles to it

 • Katana: sword

-• Handbo: wooden stick with approximately the same length as the katana but without a sword shape
+• Handbo: wooden stick about the same length as the katana but without the sword shape

 • Tambo: 45 cm long stick (short bo)